 Another of my favorite things about my small town is the abundance of local agriculture.
 The Sacramento Valley is known as the breadbasket of the nation and the foothills are contributors to the produce market.
 Newcastle got its start as a town just down the hill from the gold fields.
 Then when that began to play out the early settlers found new gold in the favorable growing conditions.
 Newcastle became a fruit packing hub.
 Sadly, as with many small towns throughout America, progress moved the packing industry to the bigger cities.
 Many small towns began to fail with the advance of modern times, but Newcastle found its niche and became well known for the many productive small farms and ranches growing mandarin oranges, peaches, apples and honey.

-Newcastle in known for a historic produce market in the center of town that carries local produce along with many of the local products made from the harvest – jams, jellies, syrups, salsas, marinades – you name it.
+Newcastle is plenty of reasons to love a small town, but it’s also known for as a historic produce market in the center of town that carries local produce along with many of the local products made from the harvest – jams, jellies, syrups, salsas, marinades – you name it.
 It’s fun to create gift baskets with locally made products or just gift a jar of jam or salsa to a friend.
 Local products always spark a conversation and the recipient feels a warm fuzzy from something made or grown in my new hometown.

 There is a proud sense of community that you find in small towns.
 I’ve found there’s an artisanal spirit abundant in my small town and people are drawn to the area, even for just a day to get out of the city, enjoy the fresh air, fresh produce and local products.
 I find that’s the spirit America was built on and made us great.